 6. Astral Layla

-Here is a life jacket designed for the ladies!
-Adjustable straps to find your fit goes well with the internally sculpted bust cups making it feel like this life vest was created just for you!
+Here is another life jacket designed for the ladies!
+Adjustable straps to find your fit go very well with the internally sculpted bust cups making it feel like this life jacket was created just for you!
 There is also room for your belongings in the front snap pocket with internal dividers.
-Compatible with quick-release belt for when you upgrade your recreational paddling to being equipped for a rescue.
+This life jacket is compatible with quick-release belt for when you upgrade your recreational paddling to being equipped for a rescue.

 7. Astral Ronny

-The combination of Astral’s Thin-Vent Back and the ventilation channel through the foam back make for a happy paddler.
-There are 4 front pockets, including one that expands to hold the necessities for a relaxing booze cruise!
+The combination of Astral’s Thin-Vent Back and the ventilation channel through the closed-cell foam back make for a happy paddler.
+There are a total of four front pockets, including one that expands to hold the necessities for a relaxing day out on the water!
 This life vest has a place for everything.

 8. Stohlquist Trekker